-What hasn’t changed is edX’s links to seriously prestigious educational institutions. edX offers courses delivered in association with the likes of Harvard, Berkeley and Penn.
+What hasn’t changed is edX’s links to seriously prestigious educational institutions. edX offers courses delivered in association with the likes of Harvard University, Berkeley and Penn.
 There are also courses from tech giants like Microsoft, and W3C (The World Wide Web Consortium).

 Before we dive into the main part of the edX review, let’s cover some of the basics.